 Irish or not, Nova Scotians of all heritages love a good party.
 On St Patrick’s Day, some downtown bars open as early as 7am, and feature Irish music and dancing – as well as some dang delicious Irish stews.
 One of my all-time favourite bars is the Old Triangle Irish Alehouse, but you’ll have to be an early bird to snag a spot in this popular pub on St. Patrick’s Day.

 Travelling to Halifax?
 Sign up for the BMO Air Miles World Elite Mastercard for a bonus of 1000 Air Miles just for making a single purchase, which you can put toward your flight, hotel, or rental car.
-The card has other perks too: get 2000 more Air Miles after spending $3000, a 25% discount at National and Alamo car rental locations, out of province medical coverage, and the chance for double Miles accrual when you combine the card with your Air Miles card at Air Miles partner merchants.
+The card has other perks too: get 3000 more Air Miles, the first year’s fee waived, and a companion flight rebate after spending $3000, a 25% discount at National and Alamo car rental locations, out of province medical coverage, and the chance for double Miles accrual when you combine the card with your Air Miles card at Air Miles partner merchants.

 Why not go green in Canada’s capital city?
 While most Ottawa pubs will offer some merry-making, the party’s epicentre is most definitely the Heart & Crown in the lively ByWard Market neighbourhood.
 This cozy drinking den decked out in dark wood is one of five pubs linked under one roof, known as “The Irish Village.”
 If you go pub hopping in the village on St. Patrick’s Day, make sure to toast to the hard-working Irish-Canadians who built Bytown and the Rideau Canal.

 St. Patrick’s day is bound to be an amazing time no matter where in Canada you celebrate.
 Just remember two critical things: